 All of our sales are denominated in U.S. dollars and as a result, we have relatively little exposure to foreign currency exchange risk with respect to any of our sales.
+We have employees located in offices in Canada, Japan, Taiwan and China and as a result a portion of our operating expenses are denominated in foreign currencies.
+Accordingly, our operating results are affected by changes in the exchange rate between the U.S. dollar and those currencies.
+Any future strengthening of those currencies against the U.S. dollar could negatively impact our operating results by increasing our operating expenses as measured in U.S. dollars.
 We do not currently hedge against foreign currency rate fluctuations.
-The effect of an immediate 10% change in exchange rates would not have a material impact on our future operating results or cash flows.
+The effect of an immediate 10% change in exchange rates would not have a material impact on our future operating results or financial position.